 But, she’s unrepentant!

 God never said to hold a grudge until the other person says their sorry.
 He never said to stay angry and punish that person until they beg for forgiveness.
+In fact, we cannot expect the person who inflicted the pain to come and heal the pain.
+No. We must choose to give it God and let him heal us.
 Personally, there are three family members close to me who have said and done very hurtful things for which they’ve never apologized.
 And, past efforts to confront one of these persons only resulted in that person twisting my words back on me.

 Maybe you have had the same experience.
 I struggle with this and pray often about it because circumstances force me to continue to be around these three people.
 Two of them continue to say and do hurtful things.

 I must remember that God holds me accountable for my own actions and I cannot say to him, “She made me do it.”
 I must let go of my anger as the Psalmist says, In your anger do not sin; when you are on your bed, search your hearts and be silent.
 (Psalm 4:4) because as James writes (1:20), man’s anger does not bring about the righteous life that God desires.

 Press in to the Pain

 If we are truly forgiving others, we can’t push the pain down to fester and grow.
 Then, it becomes chronic pain that throbs and grows to encompass many areas of our lives.
 It becomes our new normal.
 We become bitter, resentful, anxious, depressed, maybe even develop physical symptoms.
 No. When dealing with our emotional pain, we must deal with it when it is a “trigger point” and press in.
 It may be helpful to try writing down your pain beforehand.

 “Therefore, if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there in front of the altar.
 First go and be reconciled to your brother; then come and offer your gift.”
 Matthew 5: 23-24